ozanerdem/ozanerdem.github.io/_posts/2019-12-01-representation-in-csp.markdown

 ### Notes

 [^reality]: In practice, solvers model integer variables as finite domain variables with a very large domain.
-It is possible to come up with a lower and an  upper bound for most constraint problems.
+Also, it is usually possible for us to derive lower and  upper bounds for all variables ourselves.
 [^theory]: For instance, if checking the satisfaction of one of your supported constraints is not in P, then your CSP will surely not be an NP-complete problem.
 [^minisat]: [The MiniSat Page](http://minisat.se/)
 [^beware]: You can install Minizinc from [here](https://www.minizinc.org/software.html).
 Debian and Ubuntu package repositories seem to have `minizinc` packages, however they seem to be outdated a bit.